This prize recognises inspirational, innovative and dedicated people in the first five years of their career in higher

 Selection Criteria and Judging Panel

 Our selection committees base their evaluations primarily on the overall quality of relevant contributions made by nominees and not on quantitative measures.
-In your nomination, you should show how the nominee demonstrates one or more of the selection criteria below.
+In your nomination, you should show how the nominee demonstrates emerging impact in one or more of the selection criteria below.
 While nominees for this prize should be working in higher education, they may demonstrate evidence of the criteria within any stage of education.
 Nominees do not have to demonstrate all of the selection criteria in order to be considered for the prize.

 The selection committee will consider the following aspects of nominations for this prize: